 When do we get our Chromebooks?

-They will be handed out at the beginning of the term.
+They will be handed out as soon as possible next half term once they have been set up.
 We will host an evening where parents and students will be able to collect the device and receive a presentation on how to use them effectively.

 What happens if my Chromebook gets damaged?

-If you choose to buy a Chromebook elsewhere or you already have one, then the school is unable to offer any support as we work solely with Viglen devices.
+If you choose to buy a Chromebook elsewhere or you already have one, then the school is unable to offer any support as we work solely with devices from our suppliers.

 My child already has a different device.
 Can they bring that in instead?